 With the popularity of gluten digestive enzymes, many consumers wonder if these little gluten pills are safe.

-Firstly, it’s important to evaluate all claims, conduct due diligence, and talk to a doctor before taking any supplements.
-It’s also important to note that claims made by digestive enzyme supplement companies are not evaluated nor regulated by the US Food and Drug Administration (USDA).
+Firstly, evaluating all claims, conducting due diligence, and talking to your doctor before taking any supplements are essential.
+It’s also important to note that claims made by digestive enzyme supplement companies are not evaluated nor regulated by the US Food and Drug Administration (FDA).

 Furthermore, while digestive enzymes are known to aid in digestion, someone with celiac disease or gluten sensitivity should take them only in conjunction with a strict gluten-free diet.

-In such cases where you might be wary of the food you’re eating, taking a gluten digestive enzyme beforehand may be helpful.
-Again, gluten digestive enzymes should only be used in times when you might be accidentally glutened or when you inadvertently consume a small amount of gluten via cross contamination.
+In cases where you might be wary of the food placed before you, taking a gluten digestive enzyme may be helpful.

 Brands of Digestive Enzymes for Gluten

-There are many brands of gluten digestive enzymes on the market today, and each brand’s claims should be carefully evaluated by consumers.
+There are many brands of gluten digestive enzymes on the market today, and consumers should carefully evaluate each brand’s claims.

 GlutenEase

-GlutenEase is a digestive enzyme supplement that contains amylase, protease, and Dipeptidyl Peptidase IV (DDP-IV), which is a form of protease that breaks down gluten and aids in the digestion of proteins.
+GlutenEase is a digestive enzyme supplement containing amylase, protease, and Dipeptidyl Peptidase IV (DDP-IV), a form of protease that breaks down gluten and aids in the digestion of proteins.

 The manufacturer of GlutenEase says on its website, “DPP-IV is intended for those sensitive to gluten who are already following a gluten-free diet but may need help breaking down gluten proteins that are unintentionally ingested.”
 You can purchase GlutenEase on Amazon.